dentarg/auth0-blog/_posts/2017-02-20-java-platform-and-java-community-process-overview.markdown

 - <ADD SOME RELATED POSTS FROM AUTH0'S BLOG>
 ---

 **TL;DR:** In this article I'm going to explain the most important pieces of the Java platform and provide a brief explanation of the process responsible for evolving it.
-First I'm going to introduce the different Java editions—*Java ME*, *Java SE* and *Java EE*— and some important acronyms related to them, like: *JDK*, *JRE*, *JVM*, *JSP*, *JPA*, etc. And then I will end up providing an overview of the *Java Community Process* (JCP).
+First I'm going to introduce the different Java editions—*Java ME*, *Java SE* and *Java EE*—and some important acronyms related to them, like: *JDK*, *JRE*, *JVM*, *JSP*, *JPA*, etc. In the end I will provide an overview of the *Java Community Process* (JCP).

 ## Java Editions